Working with the youth sector

 If you’re a youth worker, and want to develop and use science-related activities in your programmes, see tips and examples from the pilot training scheme we ran for youth workers from the Prince’s Trust Fairbridge programme.

-Our report, Context matters for disadvantaged young people and informal science activities [PDF 1.1MB], explores the impact of informal science activities on young people when delivered by youth workers.
+Context matters for disadvantaged young people and informal science activities [PDF 1.1MB], explores the impact of informal science activities on young people when delivered by youth workers.